jmilkiewicz/OverheadCourse/signups/index.markdown

 ### Extras

-If you would like to play (within your training group) an extra 0.5 hour after each training let us know, and we can arrange it for you (so you will pay only for a court)
+If you would like to play (within your training group) an extra 0.5 hour after each training let us know (in registration form), and we can arrange it for you (so you will pay only for a court)

 We are considering organizing a small tournament (possibly Americano-style) on Tuesday evenings.
 However, the feasibility of this tournament depends on the interest and willingness of the participants.